deuts/deuts.github.io/content/posts/beef-fast-food-recipes/index.md

 summary: Try these at home!
 slug: beef-fast-food-recipes
 draft: false
+description: Looks like your kitchen’s about to turn into a Bulgogi buffet—time to beef up those recipes!
 ---

 I really want to try this at home.
 They're so expensive to order outside, now I want unli beef recipes on my table.